Harrogate (Stonefall) Cemetery: Notable graves

 Many of the burials are from aircrews killed in training or on the ground or who died later in the local hospital.
 Amongst the burials in the cemetery are three (all Canadians) of the seven crew of a Lancaster bomber that crashed on Helmsley Moor on the morning of 17 May 1944.
 Five burials (all serving in the RCAF, but two were from the United States) in adjoining plots are of the crew of Halifax bomber EB203, which crashed into a railway bridge in Bishop Monkton on 15 April 1944.
-Also buried here is Brian Sinclair, the inspiration for the character of Tristan Farnon in All Creatures Great and Small.
+Also buried here is Flight Lieutenant Vincent Parker, fighter ace and serial prisoner of war camp escaper of World War II, who was killed in a test flying accident in 1946. and Brian Sinclair, the inspiration for the character of Tristan Farnon in All Creatures Great and Small.
+World War I Victoria Cross recipient Frederick William Hedges was cremated there in 1954.